Hours Worked: California

 Author: Jennifer K. Achtert, Fisher Phillips

-- Employers may "round" employees' working time to the nearest five minutes, one-tenth, or quarter hour for calculating the number of hours worked.
+- Employers may round employees' working time under certain circumstances.
 See De Minimis Time and Rounding.

 - Employers must provide certain employees meal breaks, rest breaks and breastfeeding breaks.
 See Break Periods.